dexie/dexie-website/docs/Tutorial/React.md

 Test out how to edit query parameters and watch the live results update, or open up app in several windows and see them instantly reflect the changes from the other window...

 ## Make query parameters editable

 Add a new component that allows the user to specify `minAge` and `maxAge` and pass those into the props to `<FriendList>`.
-You will notice that updating the props will also be instantly reflected in the query results of your app (also demonstrated in [this already cooked app](https://lnv0q.csb.app/))
+You will notice that updating the props will also be instantly reflected in the query results of your app.

 ## Run app in multiple windows

 Open your app (or for example [this one](https://dexie-todo-list.stackblitz.io)) in multiple new windows and watch them react to each other's changes.

-*NOTE: IndexedDB is tied to using same browser and same origin.
+_NOTE: IndexedDB is tied to using same browser and same origin.
 Sync across different origins, browsers, clients and users is another topic and requires a sync solution.
-If you're interested, have a look at what's coming in [Dexie Cloud](/cloud/).*
+If you're interested, have a look at what's coming in [Dexie Cloud](/cloud/)._

 ## Observe joined data